Chronic Fatigue Reading Room

 <PubMed>

 4. Sargent C, Scroop GC.
-Defining exercise capacity,
+Defining exercise capacity, exercise

 performance and a sedentary lifestyle.
 Med Sci Sports Exerc 2002; 34: